MayankMadan97/coder-gate/documentation/User_Scenarios.md

 4. ### **User wants to see insights for a repository** When a user clicks on a repository, they are presented with the Threshold tab and Insights tab.
 When the user clicks on the Insights tab, they are presented with the following charts:
-    * Code Smell Densities Vs their Number of Occurrences
+    * Code Smell Densities Vs Number of Occurrences
-    * Types Of Smell Vs their Number of OCcurrences
+    * Types Of Smell Vs Number of Occurrences
     * Implementation, Design, Architecture Smell Density Vs Timestamp

 5. ### **Contributer raises a pull request**